erbou-sdsc/go-libtorch-tutorial/README.md

 ### Verify the c++ compilation environment

-Before attempting the Go/C++ binding make sure that you are at least able to compile this simple C++ example.
+Before attempting the Go/C++ binding make sure that you are at least able to run this simple C++ example.

 You have two options: